 - Wix, Go to the page whose permalink you want to change and click the three dots next to a page.
 Then select “Page SEO” and you will see where you can edit your existing permalink (full instructions).

-Permalinks are web addresses, and they are one of several good practices to help keep your site healthy, organized, and optimized for search engines.
+Permalinks are web addresses, and they are one of several ways to help keep your site healthy, organized, and optimized for search engines.
 Now that we’ve answered what a permalink is, be sure to check our article for more information on website basics, to SEO for small businesses for the additional steps, and our online marketing section for more free tips on how to draw traffic to your website.